monobot/asyncorm/README.rst

 **AsyncORM** currently only supports postgres, but its developed to be "easy" to plug a number of different database interfaces.

-It is designed to be used together with sanic_ or other async webserver.
+It is designed to be used with any async library, but with sanic_ in mind.

 .. _sanic: https://github.com/channelcat/sanic

 To do
 -----

-A number of things are needed to be able to release asyncOrm a production ready ORM:
+A number of things are needed to be able to release asyncOrm as a production ready ORM:

 - better the documentation!
 - migration support (forward migration at least)